oppia/oppia/CONTRIBUTING.md

     git checkout -b your-branch-name
   ```

-3. **Make a commit to your feature branch.** Each commit should be self-contained, and should have a descriptive commit message that helps other developers understand why the changes were made.
-You can also refer to any relevant issues, e.g. write "#105" to refer to issue 105.
-GitHub will auto-generate a link.
+3. **Make a commit to your feature branch.** Each commit should be self-contained and have a descriptive commit message that helps other developers understand why the changes were made.
+  * You can refer to relevant issues in the commit message by writing, e.g., "#105".
-  * For consistency, please try to conform to the following style guides: [Python](http://google-styleguide.googlecode.com/svn/trunk/pyguide.html) and [Javascript](https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml) style guides.
-In addition, code should be formatted in a way that is consistent with other code surrounding it.
+  * For consistency, please conform to the [Python](http://google-styleguide.googlecode.com/svn/trunk/pyguide.html) and [JavaScript](https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml) style guides.
+In addition, code should be formatted consistently with other code around it.
 Where these two guidelines differ, prefer the latter.
   * Please ensure that the code you write is well-tested.
-  * Before making a commit, start up a local instance of Oppia and do some manual testing in order to check that your code doesn't break things!
-Also, ensure that all automated tests still pass, by running:
+  * Before making a commit, start up a local instance of Oppia and do some manual testing in order to check that you haven't broken anything!
+Also, ensure that all automated tests still pass:

     ```
       bash scripts/test.sh